 echo "finished!"

-Remember make the script executable, chmod +x /root/bck_files_script.sh
+Remember to make the script executable, chmod +x /root/bck_files_script.sh

 .